 Sichuan is developing its advanced manufacturing capabilities in areas such as aviation, electric vehicles, biomedicine, medical equipment, oil & gas drilling, digitally controlled machine tools and robots and new materials.
 Sichuan is also growing its services industry, particularly in the fields of finance, logistics, e-commerce, eldercare, healthcare outsourcing and science & technology.

-Singapore companies in Sichuan include Etonhouse, Mapletree Logistics, Perennial, Rigel Technology, Keppel Land, Awfully Chocolate and House of Seafood.
+Singapore companies in Sichuan include: Awfully Chocolate, CapitaLand, Etonhouse, Keppel Land, Mapletree Logistics, Perennial, Putien, Rigel Technology, and ST Engineering.

 Chongqing is the only inland municipality in China and the location of the third China-Singapore Government-to-Government project named the China-Singapore (Chongqing) Demonstration Initiative on Strategic Connectivity (CCI).
 It is well connected by the four modes of transportation - river, air, rail and land.